ThatNerdUKnow/Q_rsqrt/readme.md

-This is a implementation of the fast inverse square root function from quake 3 It can be up to three times as fast as using the `.sqrt()` method on a float32
+This is a implementation of the fast inverse square root function from quake 3.
+It can be up to three times as fast as using the `.sqrt()` method on a float32
+Keep in mind that fast inverse square root is only accurate within a one percent margin of error

 Here's the original implementation:
 ```c